 We hasten to add that although direct labour may not be an appropriate allocation basis in some industries, in others it continues to be a significant driver of manufacturing overhead.
+Indeed, most manufacturing companies in North America continue to use direct labour as the primary or secondary allocation base for manufacturing overhead.
 The key point is that the allocation base used by the company should really drive, or cause, overhead costs, and direct labour is not always an appropriate allocation base.